Nivek71/Example-Projects/README.md

 # Example-Projects
 This repository is aimed at allowing dependents to create extensive MiniGames quickly and easily.
-It includes three seperate plugins, which are all listed here in the same repository because it is easier to manage them together using Intellij's modules.
+It includes three seperate plugins, which are listed below.

-The three plugins, and their main features are listed as follows:

 # UtilityAPI
 The UtilityAPI plugin contains miscellaneous utility classes, which are not unique to MiniGames.
 These classes were seperated to another project so they may be reused for non-minigame projects.
 The main features of the UtilityAPI include: